aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 [network isolation is required](https://docs.aws.amazon.com/sagemaker/latest/dg/mkt-algo-model-internet-free.html).
 To do so, set the `enableNetworkIsolation` property to `true` for `SageMakerCreateModel` or `SageMakerCreateTrainingJob`.

+If performing distributed deep learning algorithms [inter-container traffic should be encrypted](https://docs.aws.amazon.com/sagemaker/latest/dg/train-encrypt.html).
+To do so, set the `enableInterContainerTrafficEncryption` property to `true` for `SageMakerCreateTrainingJob`.

 To set environment variables for the Docker container use the `environment` property.

 ### Create Training Job